MichalMoudry/newsletter-platform/README.md

 # Documentation
 Additional information regarding this system is stored in our [wiki](https://github.com/MichalMoudry/newsletter-platform/wiki "Newsletter platform - wiki pages").

+Postman collection for the API can be found here: [Postman collection](./docs/newsletter_platform.json "JSON file with the Postman collection")

 # Used libraries
 ...